One of the things I really want to focus on with my blog this year is to create more autism awareness content.

 I only just managed to scrape a pass in my GCSEs!

-But there are also people who aren’t particularly academic and might be better at practical activities like creating/making things.
+But there are also people who aren’t particularly academic and might be better at practical activities like woodwork, building or graphic/digital design.

 Everyone has different skills, and being autistic doesn’t change that.